raphaelbastide/1962/README.md

 This project is under [MIT LICENSE](http://raphael.mit-license.org/).

-Initiated by Raphaël Bastide in february 2012 — Contact: bonjour/at/raphaelbastide.com Inspired by Robert Morris _Card File_, 1962
+Initiated by Raphaël Bastide in february 2012

+Contact: bonjour/at/raphaelbastide.com

+This project is inspired by Robert Morris _Card File_, 1962.